flber/mx/pages/grimoire.md

 To download the mp3 audio (or the best audio if that fails) of a youtube video:
 > youtube-dl --add-metadata -i -x -f mp3/bestaudio "video_link"

-To forward your port 8388 to a server's port 8384 (can be used to get the web interface for syncthing remotely)
+To forward your port 8388 to a server's port 8384 (can be used to get the web interface for syncthing remotely):
 > ssh -L 127.0.0.1:8388:127.0.0.1:8384 username@yourserver

 *Last updated: {{date}}*